OTI Festival 1990

-The OTI Festival 1990 (Decimonoveno Gran Premio de la Canción Iberoamericana, Décimo Nono Grande Prêmio da Canção Ibero-Americana) was the 19h edition of the OTI Festival, held on 1 December 1990 at the Circus Maximus of the Caesars Palace in Las Vegas, United States, and presented by Antonio Vodanovic, María Conchita Alonso, Alejandra Guzmán, Emmanuel, and Fernando Allende.
+The OTI Festival 1990 (Decimonoveno Gran Premio de la Canción Iberoamericana, Décimo Nono Grande Prêmio da Canção Ibero-Americana) was the 19h edition of the OTI Festival, held on 1 December 1990 at the Circus Maximus of the Caesars Palace in Las Vegas, United States, and presented by Antonio Vodanovic, Alejandra Guzmán, Fernando Allende, María Conchita Alonso, and Emmanuel.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Univision.

 Broadcasters from twenty-one countries participated in the festival.
-The winner was the song "Un bolero" performed by Carlos Cuevas representing Mexico; with "Dame tu corazón" by Katia Cardenal representing Nicaragua placing second; and "Duérmete mi amor" by Paco Ortega e Isabel Montero representing Spain placing third.
+The winner was the song "Un bolero", written by Francisco Curiel and Pedro Alberto Cárdenas, and performed by Carlos Cuevas representing Mexico; with "Dame tu corazón", written by Salvador Cardenal, Reinaldo Ruiz, and Danilo Amador, and performed by Katia Cardenal representing Nicaragua, placing second; and "Duérmete mi amor", written by Paco Ortega and Santiago Gómez Valverde, and performed by Paco Ortega e Isabel Montero representing Spain, placing third.

 Location

 Caesars Palace, Las Vegas – venue of the OTI Festival 1990.

 For the second consecutive year, the Organización de Televisión Iberoamericana (OTI) designated Univision as the host broadcaster for the 19th edition of the OTI Festival.
 The broadcaster staged the event in Las Vegas.
 The venue selected was the Circus Maximus, which was the main entertainment venue at the Caesars Palace.
 Opened in 1966, it was in operation until 2000, when it was demolished and replaced by The Colosseum at Caesars Palace.